llxxbb/Nature/doc/EN/help/nature-interface.md

 ## /callback

 `callback` is used for the `convert` interface of [Executor](executor.md) to communicate with Nature asynchronously.
-In asynchronous mode, `convert` must immediately return `ConverterReturned::Delay(seconds)` defined in [Data Definition](data-define.md) to tell Nature that the result will be returned within the time given by `Delay`, when After completing the task, `convert` pushes the result to Nature by calling Nature's `callback` interface.
-If the result is not submitted within the `Delay` time, Nature will retry according to the retry strategy.
+In this way `convert` must immediately return `ConverterReturned::Delay(seconds)` defined in [Data Definition](data-define.md) to tell Nature that the result will be returned within the time given by `Delay`, when After completing the task, `convert` pushes the result to Nature by calling Nature's `callback` interface.
+If the result does not submit within the `Delay` time, Nature will retry according to retry strategy.

 For input parameter, please refer to `DelayedInstances` in [Data Definition](data-define.md), output parameter is Result<()>, and its json format is as follows: